An Adaptive Locally Connected Neuron Model: Focusing Neuron

-\emph{MNIST}: All three focused networks performed slightly better than the dense network.
-Focus-s was the best performing, followed by Fixed-s then Focus-c.
-Figure \ref{fig:real} shows training and test errors that occurred during training iterations (of the best performed dense and Focus-s networks).
-The dense network reduced the training error rate better; however, the validation error rate increased gradually.
+\emph{MNIST}: For the MNIST data set, all three focused networks performed slightly better than the dense network.
+Fixed-s was the best performing, with the Focus-s performance almost as effective, and the Focus-c slightly better than the dense network.
+Figure \ref{fig:losses}a shows the training and test errors that occurred during training iterations (for the top performed dense and Focus-s networks).
+The dense network reduced the training error rate better; however, the test error rate increased gradually.

-To inspect the locality of the connections, in Figure~\ref{fig:focusedweightsmnist10} we plotted some of the focused weights ($w_i*\phi_i$) of the first layer of the best Focused-s network after the training.
-The locality of the weights was clearly observable.
-However, some over-magnified weights hint overfitting.
+To inspect the locality of the connections, Figure~\ref{fig:mnist_fi_w_all} details the focused weights ($w_i*\phi_i$) of all neurons from the first layer of the trained Focused-s network with three example focus functions and focused weights shown in Figure~\ref{fig:mnist_fi_w}.
+Figures~\ref{fig:mnist_fi_2d} and ~\ref{fig:mnist_fi_w_2d} present 2D projections of the focus functions and the focused weights of the same three neurons.
+It can be seen that the receptive fields of the first-layer neurons formed overlapping bands in the 2D input domain.

+Figure~\ref{fig:sigma_dist_simple} shows the distribution of the focus apertures ($\sigma$) of the first and second layers of the network after training for 200 epochs.
+Although all neurons were initialized with a relatively narrow $\sigma$ value (0.025), the average $\sigma$ was close to 0.1 at the end of the training.
+A video sequence showing the change of the foci during the training can be found in the supplementary materials.